Our Mixed Case series serves up an eclectic mix of recent taste discoveries.

 By Hope S. Philbrick

-This column typically features ‘adult beverages,’ but while sheltering in place during the coronavirus pandemic we’ve helped break up the monotony of our at-home routines by sampling several new snacks and non-alcoholic drinks as well.
+This series typically features ‘adult beverages,’ but while sheltering in place during the coronavirus pandemic we’ve helped break up the monotony of our at-home routines by sampling several new snacks and non-alcoholic drinks as well.
 This post includes a mix of our most recent favorite discoveries.

 Product samples afford the research opportunity but do not sway opinion.